SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 ### Other Release Documentation

 - For an overview of what was included in a specific release, see [Release Information]({{ site.baseurl }}{% link _pages/fsa/fsa-release-information.md %}).
-- For information on SAP Commerce Cloud Financial Services Accelerator, see the [the FSA documentation on SAP Help Portal](https://help.sap.com/viewer/product/FINANCIAL_SERVICES_ACCELERATOR/2008/en-US).
+- For information on SAP Commerce Cloud Financial Services Accelerator, see the [FSA documentation on SAP Help Portal](https://help.sap.com/viewer/product/FINANCIAL_SERVICES_ACCELERATOR/2102/en-US).

 ### Questions?